Molecular junctions and hybrid nanoscale devices

 The fabrication and study of molecular devices is highly interdisciplinary and mixes physics, chemistry and engineering.
 A link to the list of our research projects is available here.

-The research is conducted within the Nanoelectronics group led by C. Schönenberger
+The research takes place within the Nanoelectronics research group lead by C. Schoenenberger.